stakater/til/mongodb/mongodb-deployment-kubernetes-using-statefulsets-using-k8s-manifests.md

 ### Scaling

-* Scaling statefulsets will increase the number of volumes but scaling down will not delete the volumes because it requires the users to copy the data and delete the volumes manually.
+* Scaling statefulsets will increase the number of pvc but scaling down will not delete the pvc because it requires the users to copy the data and delete the pvc manually.

-* Until now the statefulsets doesn't share volumes.
+* Until now the statefulsets doesn't share data.
 Found a [question](https://stackoverflow.com/questions/43827185/what-should-be-used-for-sharing-the-volume-of-statefulset-between-its-pods-nfs) regarding this issue.

 `Solution`: This issue was resolved by intiating a mongodb replication configurations by using the command given below:
 ```json